abhishek4108/Machine-Learning-Notes/How to tackle imbalanced classes.md

 Wiki link - [Oversampling and undersampling in data analysis](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis)

 **Some Rules of Thumb**
-- Consider testing under-sampling when you have an a lot data (tens- or hundreds of thousands of instances or more)
+- Consider testing under-sampling when you have a lot of data (tens- or hundreds of thousands of instances or more)
 - Consider testing over-sampling when you don’t have a lot of data (tens of thousands of records or less)
 - Consider testing random and non-random (e.g. stratified) sampling schemes.
 - Consider testing different resampled ratios (e.g. you don’t have to target a 1:1 ratio in a binary classification problem, try other ratios)